 The food of Myanmar is a little more oily and a little less spicy than what we’re used to in Southeast Asia, and it is is not quite as diverse as foodie neighbours Thailand, China and India, but influences from all three mean there is an eclectic variety of flavour packed food.
 And while undertaking our #escapers17 adventures we want to try it all.

-But, and there is always one of those, our time in Myanmar is short and our #escapers17 schedule is tight, which means Raffles and I can’t devote the same amount of time to face stuffing as we normally would on a trip like this.
-That’s OK, we’re nothing if not resourceful and the Yangon streets we are racing around are heaving with makeshift sidewalk stalls selling all kinds of interesting, and mostly unidentifiable, foods.
+But, and there is always one of those, our time in Yangon is short and our schedule too tight to pack in all of the amazing things there are to do in Yangon, especially as Raffles and I decide to devote much of our time to face stuffing.
+We’re nothing if not resourceful and the Yangon streets we are racing about are heaving with makeshift sidewalk stalls selling all kinds of interesting, and mostly unidentifiable, foods.
 And we are quite prepared to risk indigestion by tasting as many of them as we can… on the run.

 Like most of South East Asia, the food of Myanmar is based around a delicate balance of sweet, sour and salty notes and a slavish devotion to fish sauce and funky fermented ngapi (fish or shrimp paste).